dlongley/rebooting-the-web-of-trust-fall2016/topics-and-advance-readings/privacy-preserving-identity-architectures.md

 The drawbacks of this approach include:

-  * Third party verifiable learns of your information and can correlate identifiers.
+  * Third party verifiers learn of your information and can correlate identifiers.
 However, their viability as a service depends on their trustworthiness and providing a good quality, privacy-preserving service is a requirement for people to be interested in using them.